 But while this hypothesis may explain why people would be more likely to expect their partners to cooperate in a prisoners’ dilemma when they have repeatedly been coordinating with the same partner than when they have been coordinating with different partners, it does not directly explain why people would then themselves be motivated to cooperate.
 Indeed, if one expects the other player in a prisoners’ dilemma to cooperate, then one can expect to attain the highest possible reward by defecting.
 This implies that an increase in trust could only explain why people who want to cooperate do not defect in order to avoid being exploited, but it does not explain why they would desire to cooperate.
 Moreover, it is worth noting that a track record of coordination with a partner who coordinated when it was in her interest does not directly provide evidence that that partner would resist tempting alternatives if they were to arise.
 In this case, it means that a history of coordination is not in fact a strong indicator of trustworthiness.

-A distinct but compatible hypothesis is that coordination increases cooperation by eliciting altruistic motivation towards one’s partner (i.e. a willingness to pay a cost to benefit the partner (Fehr & Fischbacher, 2003)).
+A distinct but compatible hypothesis is that coordination increases cooperation by eliciting altruistic motivation towards one’s partner (i.e. a willingness to pay a cost to benefit the partner; Fehr & Fischbacher, 2003).
 Theoretically, this hypothesis is directly motivated by the interdependence hypothesis, which states that human cooperation arose in a period in which our ancestors lived in small groups of individuals whose interests were largely interdependent, and for whom it was therefore not typically beneficial to act selfishly to the detriment of other group members (Roberts, 2005).
 Insofar as repeated coordination with a partner may provide a cue that one has a stake in their welfare, interdependence supports the hypothesis that coordination boosts cooperation by boosting altruistic motivation towards one’s partner.
 This hypothesis is also consistent with direct and/or indirect reciprocity, as well as competitive altruism insofar as repeated coordination may indicate that one is likely to interact with the same partner in the future and/or that the interaction is relevant for one’s reputation.

-Importantly, this hypothesis is consistent with previous findings from studies using prisoners’ dilemmas to measure agents’ willingness to cooperate (Knez & Camerer, 2000; Rusch and Luetge, 2016): insofar as cooperation in a standard prisoners’ dilemma depends not only on people’s trust that their partner will cooperate but also on their own altruistic motivation, it is difficult to determine whether any effect of coordination upon cooperation rates in prisoners’ dilemmas is mediated by the former, the latter, or both.
+Importantly, this hypothesis is consistent with previous findings from studies using prisoners’ dilemmas to measure agents’ willingness to cooperate (Knez & Camerer, 2000; Rusch and Luetge, 2016): as altruistic motivation is both necessary and sufficient for cooperation in a standard prisoners’ dilemma, it is difficult to determine whether, and to what extent, people’s trust that their partner will cooperate mediates cooperation rates in prisoners’ dilemmas.
 Moreover, this hypothesis is also supported by research showing that a history of collaboration with a partner creates a sense of debt, boosting altruistic sharing with that partner (McGrath & Gerber, 2019).
 Furthermore, it is motivated by a wealth of research on the effects of coordinated action upon altruistic behaviour.
 For example, it has been shown that sensorimotor coordination increases helping behaviour in adults (Kokal et al., 2011; Michael, Sebanz & Knoblich, 2016; Valdesolo & Steno, 2011) and children (Barragan & Dweck, 2014; Cirelli, Einarson & Trainor, 2014; Hamann et al., 2012).

 The Current Research